strimzi/proposals/086-archive-canary.md

-# Archive Canary project written in Go
+# Archive Canary project

-This proposal is about archiving the [Canary project written in Go](https://github.com/strimzi/strimzi-canary).
+This proposal is about archiving the [Canary project](https://github.com/strimzi/strimzi-canary).

 ## Current situation